inabikarilibrary/inalib/inapedia/players/french/alexisl.md

 Alexisl is a French :fr: player, maining Nomash.
 He is widely considered as one of the best players in the world.
+His playstyle is characteristic of the aggressive French style.

 ## Achievements